Skip to main content

 Willis didn't see it, so no change at the line on first down.
 But perhaps the conservative run to start, coupled with how close to the vest the Packers had been playing it with Willis protecting a lead, lulled the Jaguars to sleep a bit.

 "I'm sure they were thinking, like, 'What the heck are these guys doing?
 They're going to play for overtime,'" LaFleur said.
 "I had a pretty good idea.
-The amount of single safety they were playing throughout the course of the game, there was a good chance we could get it, and we got it."
+The amount of single safety they were playing throughout the course of the game, there was a chance we could get it, and we got it."

 On second down, same play, same "can" call, and the look was there.
 Willis checked to it.

 The protection held up and Reed was wide open down the sideline to Willis' left.
 The throw was right on him, and he got all the way to the Jacksonville 15-yard line, effectively ending the game.
+LaFleur called it a play he'll likely "never forget."

 "I try to read it true," Willis said.
 "J-Reed popped open and I'm glad we got it to him."